 Use it on your hands or your feet to gently remove dead skin and eliminate calluses.
 Send it back if you don’t like it!

-The best electric foot file we tried was this model from Dr. Heiz.
-It takes about 8 hours to charge fully and comes with an extra replacement roller head when the original one wears down.
-It should run for 50 minutes on a full charge, which is more than enough time to remove dead skin and calluses from your feet.
+The best electric foot file we tried was this model from Care me.
+It takes only 2-hr charging time and it should run for 60 minutes on a full charge, which is more than enough time to remove dead skin and calluses from your feet.

 If you have never used an electric foot file before, there is a bit of a learning curve.
 Avoid pressing it for long periods on the skin to avoid burning it and make sure you move it around the rough patches of skin rather than soft skin – it is too abrasive for healthy skin cells.